Who we are

 We are called Frontal Trust because we want to show our seal: work with transparency and rectitude to always maintain the trust of those who invest with us, systematically creating value in long-term relationships

-March: Frontal Trust (FT) is founded, a fund manager focused on real estate, managing three investment funds with Inmobiliaria Fundamenta projects from the beginning.
+March: Frontal Trust (FT) is founded with focus on real estate, managing three investment funds with Inmobiliaria Fundamenta.

 May: FT diversifies its investments by entering the industrial real estate business in partnership with Campos de Chile.

-June: FT enters the private equity segment.
-Through an investment fund, it acquires 75.5% of Autofin, an automotive financing firm.
-The remaining 24.5% belong to hands of Cavem dealers.
+June: FT enters the private equity segment acquiring 75.5% of Autofin, an automotive financing firm.
+The remaining 24.5% belongs to Cavem Chile.

-November: FT launches Retorno Preferente Fundamenta Plaza Egaña Fund, the firm’s first public fund, for over US$50 million.
+November: FT launches Retorno Preferente Fundamenta Plaza Egaña Fund, the firm’s first public fund, with an equity of over US$50 million.

-January: FT completes its second year of operations with US$ 270 million of equity under management and 11 active investment funds.
-Of these, ten are real estate funds, which operate in partnership with Fundamenta, Surmonte, and Campos de Chile.
+January: FT ends its second year of operations with US$ 270 million of equity under management and 11 active investment funds, 10 of which are real estate funds operating in partnership with Fundamenta, Surmonte, and Campos de Chile.

 February: FT signed-off a fund for UF 700,000 (US$ 28 million) for the development of buildings in middle-class sectors in Santiago, Ñuñoa, and Estación Central neighborhoods with Inmobiliaria Fundamenta.